 "TRAFFIC SAFETY IS A HUGE ISSUE IN SANTA FE.
 DRIVERS FREQUENTLY ALMOST RUN ME OVER WHILE I AM WALKING, MAINLY DUE TO DRIVING TOO FAST AND THE LACK OF CONNECTED SIDEWALKS.
-TRAFFIC SAFETY ALSO PREVENTS ME FROM RIDING MY BIKE IN MANY AREAS DUE TO FEAR OF BEING HIT BY AN INATTENTIVE DRIVER." - Survey Respondent "ME SIENTO"
+TRAFFIC SAFETY ALSO PREVENTS ME FROM RIDING MY BIKE IN MANY AREAS DUE TO FEAR OF BEING HIT BY AN INATTENTIVE DRIVER." - Survey Respondent "ME SIENTO

 SAFETY 3 - NUMBER OF SERIOUS INJURIES

+SFMPA BASELINE DATA: DESIRED TREND:

+Data currently unavailable.

+SANTA FE MPO TARGET: STATEWIDE TARGET:
-SFMPO has adopted the NMDOT target to decrease the number of serious injuries by 7.5 percent to 1,074.2 and will work in partnership with the State and other regions to achieve the target.

-The NMDOT 2020 target is to decrease the number of serious injuries by 7.5 percent to 1,074.2.
+SFMPO has adopted the NMDOT target to decrease the number of serious injuries by 7.5 percent to 1,074.2 and will work in partnership with the State and other regions to The NMDOT 2020 target is to decrease the number of serious injuries by 7.5 percent to 1,074.2.
 This target is consistent with the Highway Safety Program.

+achieve the target.
 The State is on track to reach its target, reporting 1,057 serious injuries in 2018.